 - October 18 - November 7 (4pm): Student application period to participate in TUIP

 - This is for preliminary acceptance into the program.
 NOT a guaranteed internship.

 - Mid-November: Students accepted to TUIP will apply for internships in Handshake

-- Mid-January/Early February: First week of the internship (approximate)
+- Late January: First week of the internship (approximate)